Lewiston, New York

 The Town of Lewiston is on the western border of the county.
-The Village of Lewiston is within the town.
+The Village of Lewiston and Tuscarora Reservation are located within the town.

 History

 The Town of Lewiston was formed in 1818 from the town of Cambria.
 Lewiston was the first European settlement in Western New York.
 A French explorer by the name of Étienne Brûlé arrived in 1615.